As of: 29th June 2024

 Contents

-The Swiss economy has a strong international focus and maintains extensive cross-border trade and investment activities.
-A central focus of Swiss foreign policy is to improve access to foreign markets through Free Trade Agreements.
-In addition to the EFTA Convention and the Agreement with the EU, Switzerland has 33 Free Trade Agreements with 43 partners worldwide.
-Switzerland is currently negotiating with six new partners, including Kosovo, Malaysia, Mercosur, Thailand, and Vietnam, and is modernizing existing agreements, such as those with Chile, Mexico, and the South African Customs Union.
-China and Switzerland have also agreed to expand their Free Trade Agreement.
+The Swiss economy has a strong international focus and engages in extensive cross-border trade and investment activities.
+A central objective of Swiss foreign policy is to improve access to foreign markets through free trade agreements.
+In addition to the EFTA Convention and the agreement with the EU, Switzerland has 33 free trade agreements with 43 partners worldwide.

 Position